First Ever MCOP Event

 This special event for K-12 schools is designed to make a significant impact by empowering young minds to engage with global issues.
 These events provide students with invaluable opportunities to grasp the complexities of real-world negotiations and experience the essence of COPs, aligning them with the crucial discussions shaping our future.

-We have partnered with prestigious organisations to bring this dream to fruition.
+We have partnered with prestigious organisations like IUCN CEC to bring this dream to fruition.

 Our Partners